ankitdhall/imageSegmentation/README.md

 The individual texture quantization and color segmentation can be used to improve other building blocks and applications.

+Currently, adding a feature to select color threshold adaptively

 Usage:
 main.cpp - contains the initial calls and the final merge function color.cpp - performs segmentation based solely on color information of the image